Do I stay, or do I go?

 I won’t work with people I can’t trust.

-In one church, I started as most pastors do, with very little salary.
+In one church I started with very little salary.
 The church had been through tough times.
 Tithes had dried up.
-But I was told, in writing, that if I hit certain fiscal goals for the church, they would pay me a wage on which I could support my family.
+But I was told, in writing, that if I hit certain ministry and fiscal goals for the church, they would pay me a wage on which I could support my family.

 When the time came, the church hadn’t just hit the goals, we had exceeded them.
 But the church leaders broke their promise to me.
 One of them told me, “I don’t care what you have in writing.
 You’re not getting an extra penny.”
 Yes, in those exact words.

-At one of them, after agreeing that the turnaround would be long, painful and costly to us and our family, I blurted out.
-“Well, that’s it, then.
+At one of them, we realized that staying and helping the church turn around would be long, painful, and costly to us and our family.
+After assessing the situation, I blurted out “Well, that’s it, then.
 I don’t like these people enough to do that for them.”
 I didn’t know I felt it until I heard myself say it.

-I didn’t say that to the church, of course.
+I didn’t tell the church that, of course.
 That would have been hurtful and unloving.
 I haven’t told anyone that until now – at least not in writing.

 Yes, we’re supposed to love one another as believers.
 But that doesn’t mean we’ll like everyone.
 And no, a pastor doesn’t have to like everyone in the church.
 But pastoring a church is hard enough when you do like everyone.
 It’s unbearable – and maybe impossible – if you can’t bring yourself to like the people you’re sacrificing so much for.

 Pastoring isn’t about exerting your dominance.
-But leadership matters.
-Once people have lost respect in your ability to lead, it’s time to go.
+But once people have lost respect in your ability to lead, it’s virtually impossible to gain it back, and it’s time to go.

-Some pastorates are not meant to be long-term.
-Like scaffolding on the outside of a building under construction, they provide support during critical times of construction or restoration, then they move on to another task.
+Some pastorates are meant to be short-term.
+Like scaffolding on the outside of a building under construction, they provide support during critical times of startup or turnaround, then they move on to another task.

 One of our pastorates was that.
 We took the church as far as we were capable of, then left it for others to build upon.